 Tip 2: Centralize promotion planning

-A better understanding of their promotions and an improved planning process also build stronger supplier collaboration.
-Both parties contribute equally to promotion development as they strive for higher market share and negotiate supplier investments and trade funds.
-Retailers are equipped to evaluate suppliers’ recommendations for promotions and determine the best course of action for all, including the impacts on customer experience.
+A better understanding of their promotions and an improved planning process also builds stronger supplier collaboration.
+Both parties contribute equally to promotion development as they strive for a higher market share and negotiate supplier investments and trade funds.
+Retailers are equipped to evaluate suppliers’ promotion recommendations and determine the best course of action for all, including their impact on the customer experience.

 Essential benefits: